 Select an area in your home that offers ample sunlight and grow a few indoor houseplants.
 This could be anything from easy-to-maintain succulents you can place along the kitchen windowsill to a fiddle-leaf fig tree that softens a living room’s corner.
 If you love to cook, consider a small herb garden.

 And if you simply lack a green thumb entirely, you can always pick up a pre-arranged bouquet from the market or grocery store.
 Choose something that lasts a while, such as carnations or chrysanthemums.
 You could also add a bonsai tree or orchid that requires minimal effort to keep alive.

 If you live in a mild temperate region or have mild weather for a few days, open the window!
 Opening the windows invites in fresh air, ridding your home of germs and volatile organic compounds that can be harmful to your health.
 Not to mention, it simply feels great when the air is feeling a bit stale.

 Let in Natural Lighting

-Even if you can’t open the windows, due to cold weather or other reasons, drawing back the curtains and pulling up the blinds can do wonders.
+Even if you can’t open the windows, due to cold weather or other reasons, drawing back the curtains and pulling up the no drill blinds can do wonders.
 Allowing the natural sunlight to flood your home can make a space feel brighter and more cheerful, in turn, uplifting your spirits.
 While it’s not exactly forest bathing, even the warmth of the sun’s rays can truly connect you with nature.